Almost every mortgage shopper has the same question at some point, especially when rates are surging:

 ☐ You Can’t Re-qualify

 - If there’s risk to your income (potential job loss, planned leave, etc.) you don’t want to worry about re-applying for a mortgage in 1-3 years.
+The same goes for people with high a debt-to-income ratio, who may have trouble passing the federal mortgage stress test.

 - You’re also more at risk if you’ve got less than 20% equity.
 In such cases, you cannot refinance in order to lower your payments.